Birch's law: Shortcomings

 It had been previously assumed that the velocity-density relationship is constant.
-That is, that Birch's law will hold true in any case, but as you look deeper into the mantle, the relationship does not hold true deeper in the mantle for the increased pressures near the transition zone.
+That is, that Birch's law will hold true in any case, but the relationship does not hold true deeper in the mantle for the increased pressures near the transition zone.
 In cases where Birch's law was applied beyond the transition zone, parts of the formula need to be revised.
 For higher pressure regimes, different laws may be needed to determine wave velocities.

 Determining Birch's law experimentally

 The relationship between the density of a material and the velocity of a P wave moving through the material was noted when research was conducted on waves in different materials.

 In the experiment, a pulse of voltage is applied to a circular plate of polarized barium titanate ceramic (the transducer) which is attached to the near end of the material sample.
 The added voltage creates vibrations in the sample.
 Those vibrations travel through the sample to a second transducer on the far end.
 The vibrations are then converted into an electrical wave which is viewed on an oscilloscope to determine the travel time.
 The velocity is the lender of the damper decided by the wave's travel time.

 The resulting relationship between the density of the material and the discovered velocity is known as Birch's law.